Everything you need to know in order to get started and be successful with ARGOS.

 ARGOS can send notifications of new detections into a customer-owned Slack channel.

-All we require is the webhook URI to this channel.
-A Slack incoming webhook can be created by following this process here.
+All we require a webhook to this channel.
+A Slack incoming webhook can be created by clicking the "Add to Slack" button on https://app.argos-security.io/account/notifications

 ARGOS can send notifications of new detections into a customer-owned Teams channel.